lurumad/global-error-handling-webapi/README.md

 How to
 ====================================

-Install GlobalErrorHandling.WebApi from Nuget.
+* Install GlobalErrorHandling.WebApi from Nuget Package Manager.
+If you prefer to use Package Manager Console:
+Install-Package GlobalErrorHandling.WebApi
-Open readme.txt and follow the instructions.
+* Open readme.txt and follow the instructions.
-Run your Api and execute http://server:port/api/exception
+* Run your Api and execute http://server:port/api/exception